Introduction to file storage

 Protocol and SAS token in the Azure portal

 - Enter the storage account name as Username.

 - Enter the SAS token as SAS token.

 - For Windows GUI and Web GUI, the only allowed Protocol is 'HTTPS'.

 Azure storage location

 Database storage will store the data in a column on the database.
-Database storage needs two fields: a field to save the file name of the uploaded file, and a field to store the contents of the file.
-The storage column needs to be a large enough (unicode) text or binary field, for example nvarchar(max) or nvarbinary(max) on SQL Server.
+Database storage needs two fields: one to save the file name of the uploaded file, and one to store the contents of the file.
+The storage column needs to be a large enough (unicode) text or binary field, for example varbinary(max) on SQL Server.

 A database file column definition